 Religious Comparison in the Age of Globalisation

-It is urgently needed to redefine methods and perspectives of the History of religions, in order to come up with an anthropology of complex societies.
-This perspective will allow a comparative rethinking of the history of religions and their current problematics, especially as regards the great monotheisms and their diffusion in the modern and contemporary world, with particular attention to Hebraism and its role in the formation and development of the Western society as a specific theme researched by the University of Udine.
+A redefinition of methods and perspectives of the history of religions is urgently needed in order to come up with an anthropology of complex societies.
+This perspective will allow a comparative rethinking of the history of religions and their current problematics, especially as regards the great monotheisms and their diffusion in the modern and contemporary world, with particular attention to Hebraism and its role in the formation and development of Western society as a specific theme researched by the University of Udine.